Tibet Tour with Everest Base Camp 8 Days

 Altitude sickness on the Tibet Tour with EBC

-Tibet offers access to some of the world’s highest locations, such as Everest Base Camp, which is 5,200 meters (17,060 feet) above sea level.
-Despite the breathtaking vistas, sometimes there is a high chance of altitude sickness due to the thin air.
+Tibet offers access to some of the world’s highest elevations, including Everest Base Camp at 5,200 meters (17,060 feet) above sea level.
+Despite the breathtaking vistas, there is sometimes a high chance of altitude sickness due to the thin air.
 You might feel a headache, dizziness, shortness of breath, fatigue, or trouble sleeping.
 If any symptoms occur, follow the safety precautions and acclimate quickly.

 Safety and Security